M1n3c4rt/adofaipy/README.md

 # adofaipy
 A library that makes automating events in ADOFAI levels more convenient.

+Install using `pip install adofaipy` in the terminal.
+See the [pypi page](https://pypi.org/project/adofaipy/) for this project.

 This is a library that makes automating events in ADOFAI levels more convenient.
 <br>List of Classes:<br>
 <hr>